Glossary

 K4 passage

-The fourth and final encrypted passage — 97 ciphertext characters beginning with OBKR.
-It uses a fundamentally different cipher method than K1–K3.
-Four plaintext anchors were confirmed by the artist between 2010 and 2020: BERLIN (positions 64–69), CLOCK (70–74), NORTHEAST (26–34), and EAST (22–25).
-The proposed plaintext is: THECOMPASSROSEISHEREXEASTNORTHEASTTHISISYOURPOSITIONXCOMMISSIONBERLINCLOCKWHICHISNORTHEASTOFHEREX See K4 Solution.
+The fourth and final encrypted passage, 97 ciphertext characters beginning with OBKR.
+K4 is solved as a Quagmire III variant with a physical keystream and a one-bit gate.
+The keyword is KRYPTOS, the helper letter is read from the tableau side at the same row/column as each ciphertext position, and the final shift holds as R = r + gate at every position.
+Four plaintext anchors were confirmed by the artist between 2010 and 2020: BERLIN (positions 64-69), CLOCK (70-74), NORTHEAST (26-34), and EAST (22-25).
+The K4 plaintext is: THECOMPASSROSEISHEREXEASTNORTHEASTTHISISYOURPOSITIONXCOMMISSIONBERLINCLOCKWHICHISNORTHEASTOFHEREX See K4 Solution.

 OBKR

 The first four ciphertext characters of K4.
-They occupy the capstone alignment row — the rightmost four columns of the last row shared with K1–K3 on the copper screen.
-Under the proposed solution, OBKR decrypts to THEC (the start of "THE COMPASS ROSE IS HERE").
-The letters are not an acronym; they are the encrypted form of the plaintext at positions 1–4.
+They occupy the capstone alignment row, the rightmost four columns of the last row shared with K1-K3 on the copper screen.
+At the same row and columns on the tableau side, OBKR aligns with WXZK, the active X-pass cap of the helper keystream.
+OBKR decrypts to THEC (the start of "THE COMPASS ROSE IS HERE").
+The letters are not an acronym; they are the encrypted form of plaintext positions 1-4.

 Cipher types & cryptographic concepts